Municipal Conservatory of Sestao

-The Municipal Conservatory of Sestao or the Municipal Conservatory of Music of Sestao (Conservatorio Municipal de Música de Sestao) is a teaching institution, which is devoted to music education.
+The Municipal Conservatory of Sestao or the Municipal Conservatory of Music of Sestao (Conservatorio Municipal de Música de Sestao) is a Spanish teaching institution, which is devoted to music education.
 The present ownership belongs to the Sestao City Council.

 It was founded in 1912–1914, by the Municipal Music Band of Sestao as a music school in order to equip itself with new musicians who would become part of the municipal band (for this reason it was later given the name of the director of the Municipal Band, Mr. Victor Miranda Zuazua).

 Its original name is "Municipal Conservatory of Sestao" and that was its official name until the beginning of the 21st century (2000-2002).

 The most famous student of the Municipal Conservatory of Sestao is Spanish-Italian violinist Felix Ayo.

 History

 In 1890, the City Council of Sestao ordered the municipal architect, Casto de Zabala, to draw up a general plan of the municipality, an urban arrangement.
 Zabala drew an extension in which the main artery would be "Avenida de Sestao", which was finally inaugurated as "Gran Vía de La Vizcaya" and after the Spanish Civil War as "Gran Vía de Carlos VII" (today " Gran Vía José Antonio Agirre").